-It’s pretty hard to sum up the whole of Existentialism.
-It was more a bit of a vibe.
-The thing that struck a chord with me, is Sartre’s belief that life pretty much has no meaning.
-There are no Deity’s, nobody can tell us what to do unless we let them.
+The thing that struck a chord with me, is Sartre’s assertion that life pretty much has no meaning.
+Nobody can tell us what to do unless we let them.
 We are totally free.
 And that freedom is terrifying.
 So we have to give life our own meaning.
 We have to take responsibility.

 Sartre felt a little bit sick and a little bit terrified when he realised we had all this freedom to determine our own values.
 Well, that is nothing to how a mother feels when trying to answer the questions of the best philosophers in the world: children.

-I think I need to listen to the kids a bit more.
-I’ve been asking the wrong questions.
+I do know I need to listen to the kids a bit more.
+I do think I’ve probably spent a lot of time asking the wrong questions.